sjsyrek/maryamyriameliamurphies.js/README.md

 - `npm run test` - run mocha using babel on all files imported into `/test/index.js`
 - `npm run build` - compile and test

-These commands required certain npm packages.
+These commands requires certain npm packages.
 See below.

 ## Description